mesosphere/marathon/docs/docs/application-basics.md

 }
 ```

 Note that in contrast to the example `basic-1` we now have a `cmd` that looks as follows: `app/cool-script.sh`.
-This stems from the fact that when the ZIP file gets downloaded and extracted, a directory `app` according to the file name `app.zip` is created where the content of the ZIP file is extracted into.
+This stems from the fact that when the zip file gets downloaded and extracted, a directory `app` according to the file name `app.zip` is created where the content of the zip file is extracted into.

 Note also that you can specify many resources, not only one.
-So, for example, you could provide a git repo and some resources from a CDN network as follows:
+So, for example, you could provide a git repository and some resources from a CDN as follows:

 ```json
 {